freeDSP/freeDSP-CLASSIC-SMD-B/README.md

   Shows general information about the current branch, uncommited changes, not yet added new files and more
 - `git diff`
   Shows uncommited changes
+- `git reset --hard origin/dev-hs-01`
+  Reset all files to the current status of the dev-hs-01 branch on the Github repository
+  **Careful** This deletes all local changes, so make sure all changes you made and you do not want to delete are pushed to the remote repository